petermorley2023/DA401_Morley/README.md

 ## Code
 1. File Name: Project_Code.R
-* This file contains all the code which I used to manipulate, visualize, and analyze the wind speed and pressure over time for hurricanes in R.
+* This file contains all the code which I used in R to manipulate, visualize, and analyze the wind speed and pressure over time for hurricanes.

 2. File Name: Location_Data.ipynb
-* This file contains all the code which I used to manipulate, visualize, and analyze the location data for hurricanes in Jupyter Notebooks/Python3.
+* This file contains all the code which I used in Jupyter Notebooks/Python3 to manipulate, visualize, and analyze the location data for hurricanes.

 ## Important Documents
 1. File Name: Final Paper.pdf